busedagidir/MyArtBook/README.md

 # MyArtBook
-Android art book app, you can add iamges from your gallery ,using permissions, and list them.
+Android art book app, you can add images from your gallery ,using permissions, and list them.